Holy Synod of the Albanian Orthodox Church: History

 On 29 June 1929, at the Second Clergy-Secular Congress held in Korça, the "Statute of the Autocephalous Orthodox Church of Albania" was voted.

 The Ecumenical Patriarchate refused to accept these actions, but was willing to give itself self-government and in parallel the use of the Albanian language in worship, preaching and ecclesiastical education.
 Due to various political developments and dangers from the West, the Patriarchate agreed to discuss the issue of Autocephaly as well.
 She even sent to Albania for talks with the Albanian authorities the prominent Metropolitan of Trabzon, Chrysanthios, who later became Archbishop of Athens.
 Chrysanthemum spoke in favor of granting Autocephaly and suggested further progress.

 In order to normalize relations with the Ecumenical Patriarchate, the Clergy-Laity Congress convened in Korça, in May 1936, with the participation of representatives from all 4 dioceses (ecclesiastical provinces).
 Congress apologized to the Patriarchate; talks took place in Athens (13 March 1937) and a commission composed of Albanians went to Constantinople to finally settle the matter.

-On 25 December 1948 Archbishop Christopher was forced to leave and the new Archbishop was appointed Pais Vodica, who at that time was bishop of Korça (he had remained a widower).
+On 25 December 1948 Archbishop Christopher was forced to leave and the new archbishop was appointed Pais Vodica, who at that time was bishop of Korça (he had remained a widower).
 It was also allowed to be held in Tirana, from 5–10 February 1950, the Clergy-Laity Assembly of the Orthodox Church, to vote on the new Statute, which in some points amended the Statute of the year 1929.
-The Church Hierarchy, after 1952, consisted of the Archbishop of Tirana and all Albania Pais Vodica, the Bishop of Gjirokastra Damian Kokoneshi, from Korça Filothe Duni, from Berat Cyril Naslazi and assistant bishop Sofron Borova.
+The Church Hierarchy, after 1952, consisted of the Archbishop Pais Vodica of Tirana and all Albania, the Bishop Damian Kokoneshi of Gjirokastra, from Korça Filothe Duni, from Berat Cyril Naslazi and assistant bishop Sofron Borova.
 The canonical archbishop Christopher, was held under house arrest and on 19 June 1958 was found dead (according to the official version suffered a heart attack).
 In March 1966 Paisi died and in April he came to the throne Archbishop Damian.
 At this time the attempt to trample on religion and its representatives began; as well as the pressure of internment, imprisonment, and murder of clergy and laity.

 Orthodox Albanians who settled in America were divided into two groups.
 One under the direction of Theofan Noli and later under that of Bishop Stefan Lasko, who had connections with the Church of Albania, while the other, under the direction of the Bishop of Lefka, Marko Lipa, who depended on Ecumenical Patriarchate.
 After the death of Noli, in March 1965, attempts were made (1966-1967), to reconcile the two groups, but to no avail.